Aleadinglight/turntable/README.md

 # Turntable

 Turntable is a fast and flexible music player and downloader built using Go.
-It allows users to play and download MP3 songs from the internet, manage music files locally, and view song metadata in a well-formatted table.
+It allows users to play and download MP3 songs from Youtube, manage music files locally, and view song metadata in a well-formatted table.

 ## Features

 - **Play MP3 songs** directly from your filesystem.
-- **Download songs** from provided URLs into a specified directory.
+- **Download songs** from provided Youtube URLs into a specified directory.
-- **Scan directories** for music files and display their metadata.
+- **Scan directories** for all downloaded songs and metadata information.
-- **List all songs** in a directory.
+- **List all audio files** in a directory.
 - **Stop playback** of the current song using OS signals.

 ## Installation